Fleker/Gltn/_nightlies/docs/docs/03_Dictionaries/00_Intro_to_Dictionaries.md

 * UI may not be optimized
 * UI may not fit the user's theme
 * iFrames may have issues loading certain webpages

+## *Getting Started*
+### Installing
+Use the `dictionaryManager` variable to install your dictionary.

+### Server
+Using a server, you can upload PHP files and use URLs to test your code and make sure it works.

+### Locally
+Locally, it is difficult to test a dictionary.
+You would need to install a server on your computer and set it up to run PHP.
+Then, migrate your local source of Gltn to that server.
+If Gltn is able to complete AJAX calls, your system should work.

 ## *Inspiration and Ideas*
 If you want to make a dictionary, but don't know where to start, look at some of these ideas: